 For those people printing cards (business cards and postcards), the rules are different.
 I recommend going with 100 lb cover or thicker.
 I recommend printing 14 pt cardstock for business cards; 100 lb cover feels thin for a card.

 Order a complimentary paper sample!

+There are numerous reasons why you may prefer one paper weight over the other.
+At Printivity, we want you to make educated choices.
 Email firstname.lastname@example.org to receive a complimentary paper sample!
 Make sure that you are choosing the paper type will be the right fit for your project.